 When organized from highest to lowest, the page performance data in your backlink profile shows which URLs on your site have the most backlinks pointing to them.

-Within Monitor Backlinks, individual page performance can be found using the “Anchor & Link To” column of your backlink profile.
+Within Monitor Backlinks, individual page performance can be found using the “Anchor & Link To” column.

 It’s also a good indication of how diverse your backlink profile is.
 Remember we said that variety is key?